ashleshakadam/Converse-Messaging-App/README.md

 # Converse-Messaging-App

-Converse is an instant messaging chat application, developed using, Python, HTML, JavaScript and Shell.
+Converse is an instant messaging chat application, developed using Python, HTML, JavaScript and Shell.
 The project mostly leverages socket programming and multi-thread processing techniques.

 ## Setup